Lab Use Policy

 work only).
 There is a 2 copy maximum for any document

 - Cell phones are to be turned off or set to “vibrate” mode.
 Cell phones should be used outside the open lab area.

 - Open labs are reserved for academic use only.
 Use of lab computers for personal email, non-academic printing, instant messaging, playing games, listening to music, etc. is not permitted.
 Students are to use the Internet in accordance with (to be determined-tm).

 - Printing is limited to academic use only.
 Students abusing printing privileges will be notified.
 Persistent violations will result in enforced printing limits.

 - Students are prohibited from moving, modifying, or tampering with lab hardware.
-Students are not permitted to install or remove peripherals (power cords, monitors, mice, keyboards, hardware devices) without expressed written consent from Instructional Technology.
+Students are not permitted to install or remove peripherals (power cords, monitors, mice, keyboards, hardware devices) without expressed written consent from Academic Technology.

 - Personal headphones and flash media drives are permitted.
 Rowan University open computer labs do not support floppy or Zip disks.

 - Moving or tampering with any cameras or security devices in computer labs will lead to immediate disciplinary action.